MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 <!-- ====================================================================== -->
 ## Visual hosting

-In [Visual Hosting](https://docs.microsoft.com/en-us/windows/apps/desktop/modernize/visual-layer-in-desktop-apps), content is embedded to a given location on the application.
-This location must handle how it will scale and behave in an app when there's interaction with the application.
-In addition to the window management described for windowed hosting, visual hosting will need the app to manage the composition-based rendering, when it receives any and all user interactions.
+In visual hosting, content is embedded to a given location on the application.
+This location must handle how content will scale and behave in an app when the user interacts with the application.
+In addition to the window management described for windowed hosting, visual hosting will need the app to manage the composition-based rendering, when it receives any user interactions.
+For more information about visual hosting, see [Using the Visual layer in desktop apps](/windows/apps/desktop/modernize/visual-layer-in-desktop-apps).

 If your WebView2 app uses visual hosting:

-* Inputs are routed to the app's `HWND` and must be configured to send the spatial input (for example, mouse, touch, and pen) based on positions, _not_ what currently has focus like a keyboard.
+* Inputs are routed to the app's `HWND` and must be configured to send the spatial input (for example, mouse, touch, and pen) based on positions, _not_ what currently has focus, such as a keyboard.

-The following APIs can be used when configuring WebView2 in a visual hosting environment.
+The following APIs can be used when configuring WebView2 in a visual hosting environment:

 <!-- ------------------------------ -->